lsst-dm/dm_dev_guide/build-ci/new_package.rst

 Management" and "Overlords"; for third party code, "DM Externals" and "Overlords" (but *not* Data Management).

-The new package must be added to the `etc/repos.yaml file in the lsstsw package`_ along with its corresponding GitHub URL.
+The new package must be added to the `etc/repos.yaml file in the lsst/repos repository`_ along with its corresponding GitHub URL.
 This file is governed by a "self-merge" policy: upon opening a pull request, it will be checked by the :ref:`build-ci-travis` system, and developers may merge without further review on success.
 Refer to `RFC-75`_ for background.

 The new package then needs to be added to the :file:`ups/*.table` file (and possibly the :file:`ups/*.cfg` file) of one or more other packages in the